Async Batch Processing for Inventory Updates

 import jsonschema

-from typing import Dict, Any
+from typing import Any

-# Strict JSON Schema for inventory deltas (NDC-11, lot, expiry, qty, facility)
+# Strict JSON Schema for inventory deltas (NDC-11, lot, expiry, qty, facility).

-INVENTORY_SCHEMA = {
+INVENTORY_SCHEMA: dict[str, Any] = {

 "type": "object",